-The easiest trap for a person to fall into during a counseling session is to talk about what is wrong with the other person, whether it is a spouse, child, parent, or friend.
+The easiest trap for a person to fall into during relational conflict is to talk about what is wrong with the other person—whether it is a spouse, child, parent, or friend.
 Will you embrace the following as your own?

-This God-centered and Gospel-motivated idea must stabilize your heart while focusing your mind during your counseling.
-To miss this point is to miss the advantage of having the LORD working in your life.
+This God-centered, gospel-motivated idea must stabilize your heart while focusing your mind during this season of your life.
+To miss this point is to lose the advantage of having the Lord working in your life.

 Assess yourself: Do you understand how the log that Jesus talked about is more important for you to address than the speck in the other person’s eye?